xeoron/iDownloaded/idownloaded_sh/README.md

 If you are worried about your privacy, then use this script manually or add it to a cron job so it will be purged regularly.

+Note: this is no longer supported on MacOS 14 or higher

 Usage:
 =====
 Format